nce/tourenbuchctl/README.md

 overall summaray/description.

 This CLI helps me to interact with it.
-Until i release more information about my (private) Tourenbuch, it's  probabaly not useful for anyone.
+Until i release more information about my (private) Tourenbuch, it's  probably not useful for anyone.

 See the example of an activity page below: